 CHARLOTTE, N.C. — At WCNC Charlotte, we are focusing our coronavirus coverage on facts, not fear.
 We aim to give our viewers the information they need from officials to best protect themselves during the COVID-19 pandemic.

-- Cases in South Carolina: 11,861 total cases of COVID-19 with 494 deaths.
+- Cases in South Carolina: 485,387 total cases of COVID-19 with 8,438 deaths.
 The South Carolina Department of Health and Environmental Control (DHEC) announced 425 new cases of coronavirus on Saturday.
 DHEC is reporting 19 new confirmed deaths.
 The percentage of positive tests is 3.4%.
 SCDHEC is reporting that 344 people are hospitalized statewide due to COVID-19.

 North Carolina cases of COVID-19

 To view a list of cases reported so far in South Carolina, The South Carolina Department of Health and Environmental Control released the following chart.

 WCNC Charlotte’s coverage of the coronavirus is rooted in Facts, not Fear.
 Visit wcnc.com/coronavirus for comprehensive coverage, find out what you need to know about the Carolinas specifically, learn more about the symptoms, and keep tabs on the cases around the world here.
 Have a question?
 Text it to us at 704-329-3600.
 And get the latest coronavirus updates sent right to your inbox every morning by subscribing to the Wake Up Charlotte newsletter here.

 The state of North Carolina has set up a hotline for general questions about coronavirus at frequently asked questions.
 In South Carolina, for general questions about the coronavirus, call the DHEC Care Line 1-855-472-3432.
 Staff are answering calls 8 a.m.-6 p.m. every day.102,861 lab-confirmed cases with 1,668 deaths.or read the